Gary Hoover (economist)

 Gary A. Hoover (born August 1968) is an American professor of economics and director of the Murphy Institute at Tulane University.
-From January 2015 until December 2020 he was a professor and Chair of the Economics Department at the University of Oklahoma.
-He was the first and only African American ever hired in that department.
-In August 1998 he joined the Department of Economics, Finance and Legal Studies at the University of Alabama.
-He was the first and only African American ever hired in that department, on the tenure track.
-He was tenured in August 2004 and in 2005 became the Assistant Dean for Graduate Student and Faculty Development in the Culverhouse College of Commerce while maintaining full teaching and research duties.
-He was granted full professor in August 2010.
-In March 2017 he founded and became the Editor-in-Chief of the Journal of Economics, Race, and Policy.
-He has published extensively on race and inequality in the United States, and is a leading scholar on plagiarism and other types of misconduct in the economics profession.
+Before joining Tulane University, he had taught at University of Oklahoma and University of Alabama.

+He is the founding Editor-in-Chief of the Journal of Economics, Race, and Policy.
+He has published extensively on public policy, race, and inequality in the United States, and is a leading scholar on plagiarism and other types of misconduct in the economics profession.

 Education and early life

 Hoover was born and raised in Milwaukee, Wisconsin.
 After attending Rufus King High School, he joined the Army in 1986 and was assigned to Fort Carson in Colorado.
 He used funding from the G.I.
 Bill to pay for his college education at the University of Wisconsin-Milwaukee.
 He completed a B.A. degree in economics in 1993, followed by M.A. and PhD degrees in economics from Washington University in St. Louis in 1995 and 1998.